aburtasenkov/lang/README.md

 - 0 - Everything went according to plan :)
 - 1 - Malloc did not succeed
 - 2 - arithmetical error during mathematical operations

+## Special Thanks to
+djb2 - for the hash function in Symbol_table.h